5 people found this helpful

 Tip

-Plenty Kitchen Towels are another great addition to your easy dusting kit – they’re strong when wet and ideal for picking up dust in hard-to-reach dusty corners.
+Plenty Max Household Towels are another great addition to your easy dusting kit – they’re strong when wet and ideal for picking up dust in hard-to-reach dusty corners.

 2. Cleaning dust the right way

 - Shelves.
-When you’re working top to bottom as you remove dust on the walls, clear anything on your shelves and give them a good dusting too
+When you’re working top to bottom, clear anything on your shelves and give them a good dusting too.

 - Picture frames.
-Wipe dust not just from the top of your frame but on the sides and front too — can't have your favourite group photos being clouded with dust!
+Get rid of dust not just from the top of your frame but on the sides and front too – can’t have your favourite group photos being clouded with dust!

 - Behind appliances.
 Yep, here too.
-If only dust wasn't so small and able to get everywhere.
+If only dust particles weren’t so small and able to get everywhere.

 - Vents and fans.
 While you can use your duster to get into your vent or fan, the soft brush attachment (oh, that’s what it’s used for) on your vacuum cleaner will probably do a better job